7 new Covid cases in managed isolation

 • Two cases arrived from Qatar on October 29

-All cases were detected during routine isolation and testing processes and are now at the Auckland quarantine facility, the ministry said.
+All cases were detected during routine isolation and testing processes and are now at the Auckland quarantine facility.

 The total number of active cases is 75 and the total number of confirmed cases now stands at 1601.